-Public Adoption Bulletin Board
+Cat Adoption Board

-Are you ready to adopt a cat?
+FOR POTENTIAL ADOPTERS: Are you ready to adopt a cat?

 Before you make the decision to give a cat a home, here are a few basic considerations:

-Roaming pet cats are the biggest source of complaints and neighbourly disputes in high-rise flats, leading to rounding up by pest control or in some cases, abuse.
+Roaming pet cats are the biggest source of complaints and neighbourly disputes in high-rise flats.
+Such incidents usually leading to rounding up of cats, be they pet cats or community cats, by pest control or in some cases, abuse.

-ii) Do you intend to secure your windows with cat-proof mesh or grills to prevent accidents?
+Do you intend to secure your windows with cat-proof mesh or grills to prevent accidents?

-ii) Do you intend to sterilise the cat when it reaches 6 months?
+Do you intend to sterilise the cat when it reaches 6 months?

 A pet is a big responsibility.
 When we make the right decisions, what awaits us are the countless joys of owning a cat.

-i) The cat must be kept strictly indoors.
+- The cat must be kept strictly indoors.
 If the window and gate grilles are large enough to allow the cat to pass through, they must be meshed.

-ii) If the cat has not yet been sterilised, do ensure the cat is sterilised within the month the cat is released.
+- If the cat has not yet been sterilised, do ensure the cat is sterilised within the month the cat is released.
 If you are adopting out a kitten, do follow up closely to ensure the cat is sterilised.

-iv) Ensure that the adopter is aware that a cat is a lifetime commitment and will provide it with a lifetime of love and care.
+- Ensure that the adopter is aware that a cat is a lifetime commitment and will provide it with a lifetime of love and care.

 It is good practice to take down the full contact details of an adopter before you pass them the cat.
 This includes their name, telephone number and full address.
 Politely ask for their IC for verification as a safeguard against fraud and scams.

 What is the recommended adoption fee?

 Ultimately, adoption is about saving lives and more lives can be saved when adopters help with the cost of foster care through the adoption fee.
-This enables fosterers to continue to do more for other cats once the present are rehomed.
+This enables fosters to continue to do more for other cats once the present are rehomed.

 Microchipping is a good practice!
 How do I register my cat's microchip details?

-You can register with Pet Call.
-There is a fee.You can also provide your microchip details to the Agri-Food & Veterinary Authority, which is a good idea as lost pets may end up there.
-To register with AVA, email Matilda_TAN@ava.gov.sg with your name, NRIC or FIN no, address, contact number and details of your cat - breed, age, colour sex (neutered).
+You can also provide your microchip details to the Agri-Food & Veterinary Authority, which is a good idea as lost pets may end up there.
+To register with AVA, contact the Animal Response Centre (under other enquiries or feedback) with your name, NRIC or FIN no, address, contact number and details of your cat – date of microchip, breed, age, colour, sex (neutered).